Eschatologue/CM_wiki/docs/class/monk/dragon.md

 ***Resistance***.
 Choose a damage type when you activate the Emanation: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison.
 You and your allies within the Emanation have **:dmg-res: Resistance**{ .em } to that damage type.

-Once you create the Emanation, you can't create it again until you finish a Long Rest, unless you expend 3 :class-phb24-monk: **Focus Points** to create it again.
+Once you create the Emanation, you can't create it again until you finish a **:rest-long: Long Rest**, unless you expend 3 :class-phb24-monk: **Focus Points** to create it again.

 ### Level 17: Ascendant Aspect